 As we celebrate International Women’s Day 2019 under the theme #BalanceForBetter, I dedicate this post to my younger self and every girl who is blossoming into a woman.

-Today, I celebrate learning that babies do not come in airplanes, sex is not “big people story”, my curiosity doesn’t make me force-ripe and that I can be seen AND heard.
+Today, I celebrate learning that babies do not come in aeroplanes, sex is not “big people story”, my curiosity doesn’t make me force-ripe and that I can be seen and heard.
 More than this, I pledge to share information that will empower young girls to blossom into strong, confident women.
 Women that will lead, teach and inspire!

 Happy International Women’s Day 2019!